-According to the legend, demon Hiranyakasyapa hit his son with the mace asking him that the Lord Vishnu was innate in that same pillar.
-Finally, Lord Vishnu emerges out of it in this Urga Narasimha avatar to kill the demon.
+According to the legend, the demon Hiranyakasyapa hit his son with the mace, asking him if Lord Vishnu was innate in that same pillar.
+Finally, Lord Vishnu emerges in this Urga Narasimha avatar to kill the demon.

 As we move forward, there appears a temple called Kroda Narasimha.
 Here, Lord Narasimha is in the boar avatar.

 People worship Lord Narasimha’s Shakta avatar in this shrine.
-Finally, the upper Ahobilam is Swayambhu, the self-manifested.
+Finally, the upper Ahobilam temple is Swayambhu, the self-manifested.
 The devas witnessing the ferocious form of Lord Narasimha while he was killing the demon, sang the following phrases in his praise.

 ‘Narasimha Pranamam Devam Aho Balam Aho Balam’